If your baby seems to have a hard time digesting milk, lactose intolerance could be the culprit.

-It is different from an allergy, where the body mistakes a protein within a specific food as harmful and mounts an immune response to it.
-It is not possible to have an allergy to lactose as lactose is not a protein.
+Lactose intolerance is different from an allergy, where the body mistakes a protein within a specific food as harmful and has an immune response to it.
+It's not possible to have an allergy to lactose, because lactose isn't a protein.

 What are the symptoms?

 The symptoms of lactose intolerance can vary, especially in babies, but you might notice the following:

 - Frequent crying

 - Loose, watery stools (may be green/yellow in colour)

 These symptoms might occur anywhere from a few minutes to a few hours of having milk or milk products.
 Since the symptoms are so general, and can also be caused by other things, it can be quite hard to spot lactose intolerance in a young baby.